potat000/Test/evco_os_docs-main/cicd/deployment/proposal/Server Architecture and Image Design.md

 Although there is already a standard log management system, SysLog, on Linux, its features are unable to meet the needs of users as time goes by.
 As a result, the new log management was born, such as Rsyslog and Syslog-ng.
 Now we use Rsyslog for log integration and management within the container in our company.

 ### Cron (periodical job scheduler)
 Cron is a job scheduler under Unix-like systems, which can be used to initiate periodic detection tasks or tasks at specified time points.
-Currently in our company., it is mainly used to maintain the time validity of the SSL certificate and to automatically reapply for the SSL certificate periodically on the server.
+Currently in our company, it is mainly used to maintain the time validity of the SSL certificate and to automatically reapply for the SSL certificate periodically on the server.
 And in the container, the programs that need to be scheduled regularly are defined by app.
 ![](./images/cron.png)

 ### (Apache + mod_wsgi) & Gunicorn (WSGI Server)